Hailey0528/CarND-Advanced-Lane-Finding/writeup.md

 #### 1. Distortion Correction

-After applying the distortion correction from camera calibration to one test image, the result is this one:
+After applying the distortion correction from camera calibration to one test image,which is implemented in line 55 of the file called 'pipeline.py'.
+The result is this one:
 ![alt text][image2]

 #### 2. Threshlding